How to Make an Easy DIY Wooden Bunny from Scrap Wood

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

 Why Make a DIY Bunny on a Stand?

 I’m so glad you asked!
 My inspiration came from an old Pottery Barn tablescape I saw online (see below).

-We first experimented with the farmhouse style when we made DIY twin headboards for our little boys.
-I’m hoping to do more woodworking projects with my hubby this year, since I’ve discovered how fun it is!
+We first experimented with the farmhouse style when we made DIY farmhouse headboards for our little boys.
+I’m hoping to do more woodworking projects with my hubby in the future since I’ve discovered how fun it is!
 All I need now is a lady cave.

-The best part about this “bunny on a stand” is that you can repurpose it for future holidays.
-Simply pop off the bunny topper and insert a festive cut-out of your choice for holidays like the 4th of July, Halloween and Christmas.
+The best part about this bunny craft is that you can repurpose it for future holidays.
+Simply pop off the bunny topper and insert a festive cut-out of your choice for holidays like the 4th of July, Halloween, and Christmas.